 Truvada (emtricitabine/tenofovir disoproxil fumarate) is a combination of antiviral drugs used to treat HIV, which causes acquired immunodeficiency syndrome (AIDS).
 Truvada is not a cure for HIV or AIDS.
-Common side effects of Truvada include nausea, vomiting, stomach pain, diarrhea, headache, dizziness, depression, joint pain, trouble sleeping, strange dreams, back pain, itching or skin rash, changes in the color of skin on your palms or soles of your feet, or changes in the shape or location of body fat (especially in your arms, legs, face, neck, breasts, and waist).
+Common side effects of Truvada include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-- swelling in your neck or throat (enlarged thyroid), feeling short of breath;
+- kidney problems--little or no urination, swelling in your feet or ankles, feeling tired or short of breath; or

-- signs of liver damage - nausea, upper stomach pain, itching, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes).
+- liver problems--nausea, swelling around your midsection, upper stomach pain, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes).

 Read the entire detailed patient monograph for Truvada (Emtricitabine and Tenofovir Disoproxil Fumarate)